perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 - Activate the environment and run the related Python scripts

 # Releases
+- v1.0.3 on 9/02/2024 - Added a function de remove zero length edges in step 4
-- v1.0.2 on 8/27/2024 - Added the mean population potential per pedestrian street
+- v1.0.2 on 8/27/2024 - Added the mean population potential per pedestrian street in step 4
-- v1.0.1 on 7/31/2024 - Added a function (consolidate from cityseer) to remove close-by nodes
+- v1.0.1 on 7/31/2024 - Added a function (consolidate from cityseer) to remove close-by nodes in step 4
 - v1.0.0 on 7/30/2024 - First version of the four-step procedure.

 # Project sections